FrozenNL/Retro2VitaBubble/readme.txt

 -(if you want many ROMS but not N64) You need to have RetroArch for Vita https://www.retroarch.com/?page=platforms -(if you want N64) Daedalus X64 v0.6 or later https://vitadb.rinnegatamante.it/#/info/549

+Features:

+ - Create bubbles for the Vita for RetroArch and Daedalus X64
+ - Possiblity to pack the ROM inside the VPK package, also with 7-ZIP support
+ - Flexible and really easy system, easy to add more systems as long as Retroarch support it (edit settings.ini)
+ - Fully automated processing of your ROMS 2 VPK
+ - Possibility to make a custom bubble, background and startup emblem (not fully automated but easy to add them)
+ - Made with passion and love <3

 The first fully automated RetroArch/Daedalus X64 2 PS Vita Bubble app (ROM2VPK), I made it as smooth as possible.

-At first I made it purely for my self, but there was pretty much time involving in making it, I decided to polish it some more and publish it for the public, I really hope you enjoy the project and the ease of it.
+At first I made it for my self, but there was pretty much time involving in making it, I decided to polish it some more and publish it for the public, I really hope you enjoy the project and the ease of it.

 If your ROMS on your PS Vita are located at: ux0:ROMS/NES, ux0:ROMS/SNES, ux0:ROMS/GB+GBC and so on then make sure this have the same structure in _IN,  like  \_IN\ROMS\NES \_IN\ROMS\SNES \_IN\ROMS\GB+GBC